andrijapanicsb/packer/website/source/docs/builders/vagrant.html.md

 virtualization platforms or extra providers; We expect when you run this builder that you have already installed what you need.

+By default, this builder will initialize a new Vagrant workspace, launch your box from that workspace, provision it, call `vagrant package` to package it into a new box, and then destroy the original box.
+Please note that vagrant will _not_ remove the box file from your system (we don't call `vagrant box remove`.

+You can change the behavior so that the builder doesn't destroy the box by setting the `teardown_method` option.
+You can change the behavior so the builder doesn't package it (not all provisioners support the `vagrant package` command) by setting the `skip package` option.

 Required:

 -    `source_box` (string) - URL of the vagrant box to use, or the name of the